-- (a) A minor or double minor shall be assessed to any player who is deemed guilty of roughing. - (b) A major penalty and a minimum of a game ejection shall be assessed to any player who injures an opponent as a result of a roughing penalty. - (c) A goalie is not "fair game" when he is outside the goal crease area.
-A penalty for interference or roughing shall be assessed to any player who makes unnecessary contact with a goaltender, provided the infractions constitute a penalty in this rulebook. - (d) Any player who intentionally body checks an opposing player with no regards to playing the puck first shall be assessed a minimum of a double minor penalty for roughing.
+- (a) A minor or double minor shall be assessed to any player who is deemed guilty of roughing. - (b) A major penalty and a minimum of a game ejection shall be assessed to any player who injures an opponent as a result of a roughing penalty. - (c) A goalie is not "fair game" when they are outside the goal crease area.
+A penalty for interference or roughing shall be assessed to any player who makes unnecessary contact with a goaltender, provided the infractions constitute a penalty in this rulebook.